NoraYounes/Fake_News_Detection/README.md

 The communication methods selected for this project include:

-1. Slack: primary channel for messaging during meetings and is used to share resources/project files
+1. **Slack**: primary channel for messaging during meetings and is used to share resources/project files
-2. Zoom: video conferencing platform for team meetings
+2. **Zoom**: video conferencing platform for team meetings
-3. Google Docs: used to document meeting notes and project planning elements
+3. **Google Docs**: used to document meeting notes and project planning elements
-4. Whatsapp: alternative channel used to schedule team meetings and is used for messaging when the team is offline
+4. **Whatsapp**: alternative channel used to schedule team meetings and is used for messaging when the team is offline